4 Northern Virginia Suburbs With Great Schools

 While homes in Northern Virginia tend to be on the pricier side, families with children benefit from the area’s top-rated schools.
 Here are the Northern Virginia suburbs that offer the best of the best in public elementary, middle, and high schools, according to data from GreatSchools.

 Just across the Potomac from Washington D.C., Arlington is home to the Pentagon and the famous cemetery of the same name.
-The suburb’s got Pentagon City, a neighborhood and commercial district featuring an Apple store, Nordstrom, and tons of dining options.
+The suburb also encompasses Pentagon City, a neighborhood and commercial district featuring an Apple store, a Nordstrom, and tons of dining options.
 Another Arlington neighborhood is Crystal City, the future spot for Amazon’s HQ2.

 This suburb encapsulates Virginia’s natural beauty with its park of the same name, where the Potomac river passes through Mather Gorge, creating a series of waterfalls and rapids.
 The park includes plenty of opportunities for scenic hikes, as well as guided rafting and kayak trips for the adventurous.

 One of the biggest draws for McLean is the schools.
-Cooper Middle School leads the way, earning a perfect 10 out of 10.
-It serves as a perfect feeder school to Langley High, where 46 percent of the students participate in Advanced Placement classes.
+Cooper Middle School leads the way, earning a 9 out of 10.
+It serves as a perfect feeder school to Langley High, where 49 percent of the students participate in Advanced Placement classes.
+Additionally, U.S. News & World Report ranked Langley as the No. 2 high school in Virginia and McLean High School as No. 3.

-Belmont Station Elementary School has a perfect rating on GreatSchools, with many parents praising the attention given to gifted and special needs students.
-Stone Bridge High School not only has a 9 out of 10 rating on GreatSchools, U.S. News and World Report ranks the school 16th in the state.
-Briar Woods High School also has a 9 out of 10 GreatSchools rating, with parents touting its challenging academics.
+Belmont Station Elementary School has a high rating on GreatSchools, with many parents praising the attention given to gifted and special needs students.
+U.S. News and World Report ranked Stone Bridge High School as one of the best schools in the state, and Briar Woods High School also has a 9 out of 10 GreatSchools rating, with parents touting its challenging academics.